tryVital/docs/docs/sdks/iOS.md

 ## 1. Intro

 The iOS SDK is split into three main components: VitalCore, VitalHealthKit and VitalDevices.
 VitalCore holds common components to both VitalHealthKit and VitalDevices.
 Among other things, it has the network layer that allows us to send data from a device to a server.
+As their name hint, VitalHealthKit and VitalDevices are an abstraction over HealthKit and specific Bluetooth devices.
+If your app is generating data without independently, you can use VitalCore directly to push data.

 ---